-Very few of my friends or relatives are aware of my breastfeeding situation with K2.
+Very few of my friends or relatives are aware of my breastfeeding situation with my second daughter, Kennedy.
 I guess it’s not really something most people openly talk about.
 And if your nursing journey ends up like mine has – let’s be honest, here – you may end up feeling like a failure.

-K2 has been a hefty eater since birth.
+Kennedy has been a hefty eater since birth.
 She knew exactly what to do after she was born, latching on to breast immediately.
-It was surprising considering how early she was (read more about that here)!
+It was surprising considering how early she was (6 weeks)!
 The ease in which we started this breastfeeding journey was amazing; I was on cloud nine thinking that nursing would be a breeze for the first year of her life!

 I didn’t know how wrong I would be.